This post may contain affiliate links. Please see my disclosure policy

 Instructions

-- In the bowl of a stand mixer fitted with the paddle attachment, combine both sugars, the cake flour, baking powder, salt, and rainbow sprinkles.
-Beat on low speed until evenly combined.
-Mix in the oil and vanilla – beat on low speed until the mixture starts to form small clumps and clusters.
+- In a small bowl combine both sugars, the cake flour, baking powder, salt, and rainbow sprinkles.
+Mix with a fork until evenly combined.
+Mix in the oil and vanilla until the mixture starts to form small clumps and clusters.
+Stir in the sprinkles.1/4 cup granulated sugar, 2 1/4 teaspoons light brown sugar, 1/4 cup cake flour, 1/4 teaspoon baking powder, 1/4 teaspoon kosher salt, 1 tablespoon rainbow sprinkles, 2 tablespoons canola oil, 1 1/2 teaspoons clear vanilla extract

 - Transfer the clusters to the prepared baking sheet.
 Bake for 20 minutes, stirring once or twice to break the clumps up.
 Allow the crumb to cool completely before proceeding.